New York Birth Records Search

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a New York Birth Certificate

 New York State charges $30 for a birth certificate.
 For expedited service, you can pay an additional $15 per copy.

 If you mail in your application, you can pay with only a check or money order made out to New York State Department of Health.

 Mail orders usually take between 10-12 weeks for processing.
 If you purchase expedited service, the wait time is 2-4 weeks.

-If you order online or via phone, you can expect a copy within 5-10 days.
+If you order via performing New York birth records search online or via phone, you can expect a copy within 5-10 days.